 - Provide greater geographic balance relative to the benefits of the program

-- Include eligibility for SNAP activities such as planning, outreach and staffing
+- Include eligibility for SNAP activities such as planning, outreach, and staffing

-- Ensure that the Gus Schumacher Nutrition Incentive Program is well funded and program design does not undermine effectiveness of farmers markets and other farm direct sales.
+- Ensure that the Gus Schumacher Nutrition Incentive Program is well funded and program design does not undermine the effectiveness of farmers markets and other farm direct sales.

 - Define farmers markets as essential infrastructure in the Critical Infrastructure Workers Guidance.

 - Ensure that the Seniors Farmers Market Nutrition Program is equitably distributed, administrative support is funded and effectively reaches senior populations, and the move to electronic methods of distribution is effective.

 SNAP Program Policy Priorities

 - Ensure farmers have access to no-cost, appropriate equipment for their setting by requiring states to include appropriate equipment in their contracts with their third-party processors.
 This creates a continuous contractual obligation, providing farmers with working SNAP processing equipment.